 Beyond your website, do you ever invest in your ministry’s internal collaboration and communication system?
 All those thriving in the digital culture are getting used to a new breed of communication systems with team collaboration, online meetings, including video conferencing, project management, searchable online resources, and multi-channel group chatting.
 You have been a user of those communication systems wherever you work today.
 These are crucial operating systems and infrastructures on which people collaborate to make a difference.
 Many motivated leaders became so frustrated when they decided to move on with a church revitalization project because they couldn’t move forward an inch with the project.
 It was simply because there didn’t exist a ministry operating system didn’t exist with which a team of motivated ministry leadership could collaborate.

 Did you ever feel stuck?
 When trying to develop culturally competent leadership, you must invest in a team collaboration and communication platform.
-I’m working on a 180-day ministry plan to the turn-around of a staggering church.
+I’m working on a 180-day ministry plan for the turn-around of a staggering church.
 The first step, besides investing in people, is to set up a collaboration and communication layer into your ministry operating system.
 This will help to unstuck any stagnant ministry and to mobilize your ministry into higher gears.